 All students enrolling other than for the first time and not included above should enrol through the appropriate School and bring with them their notification of examination results for the previous year.
 This enrolment must be effected before or during the week before the commencement of Session 1 in accordance with the special arrangements made by the individual Schools.

 Preliminary Enrolment

-Courses in Aeronautical, Industrial, Mechanical Engineering and Naval Architecture it to the general office before the end of lectures in the second session.
+Courses in Aeronautical, Industrial, Mechanical Engineering and Naval Architecture

 Students in the above courses should have received a form requesting them to nominate their choice (choices) of general studies electives, and technical electives where applicable.